-• Grade 1: A total of fifty-five students were served through the 1st grade Rtl program for the 2017-2018 school year.
-Of these students, eight were released after the winter universal screening and sixteen students were added to Rtl.
-By the end of the school year, three students had transferred to different schools.
-Ten students had completed the A-team process.
-Eight of which qualified for additional services.
-The additional two A-Team students will be monitored for growth.
-All students showed measureable growth on the end of the year FastBridge assessments and on their F&P levels.
+Grade 1: A total of 42 students were served through the 1st grade Rtl program for the 2018 - 2019 school year.
+Of these students, ten were released after the winter universal screening and eight students were added.
+By the end of the school year, one student had transferred to a different school.
+One students had completed the A-team process and qualified for additional services.
+An additional four students will be monitored by the Assistance Team.
+All students have shown measureable growth to date on the FastBridge assessments and on F&P levels.
 The State Funded Literacy Specialist served the majority of 1st graders.
-One group was served by the 5K Interventionist and one student worked one on one with the 3rd grade interventionist.
+Two groups were served by the 2nd grade Interventionist.